couchbase/couchbase-python-client/docs/source/api/fulltext.rst

 add variance in queries.

 Couchbase offers full-text queries in version 4.5.
-To issue a query from the Python SDK, use the :cb_bmeth:`search` bucket method.
+To issue a query from the Python SDK, use the :cb_bmeth:`search` cluster method.

 To perform an actual search, define a search index (via Couchbase web UI, or using the REST interface), create a :class:`Query` object and then pass the